uzair004/express-mongoose-boilerplate/README.md

 In this app, ESLint is configured to follow the Airbnb JavaScript style guide with some modifications.
 It also extends eslint-config-prettier to turn off all rules that are unnecessary or might conflict with Prettier.

-To modify the ESLint configuration, update the .eslintrc.json file.
-To modify the Prettier configuration, update the .prettierrc.json file.
+To modify the ESLint configuration, update the `.eslintrc.json` file.
+To modify the Prettier configuration, update the `.prettierrc.json` file.

-To prevent a certain file or directory from being linted, add it to .eslintignore and .prettierignore.
+To prevent a certain file or directory from being linted, add it to `.eslintignore` and `.prettierignore`.

-To maintain a consistent coding style across different IDEs, the project contains .editorconfig
+To maintain a consistent coding style across different IDEs, the project contains `.editorconfig`